ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 ## Wrap Up

-Hopefully I've demonstrated how you can build functionality into the core Blazor framework.
-None of the component are finished articles.
+Hopefully I've demonstrated the principles you can use to build the extra functionality into the core Blazor framework.
+None of the components are finished articles.
 Use them and develop them as you wish.

+If you're reading this article a long time into the future chack [here](https://shauncurtis.github.io/articles/A-Flexible-App.html) for the latest version